 Tips from a single grandmother for RV Camping Solo

-Because my cousin Terry had done it already, I thought to myself. "if she can do it, I can do it".
-But still, the thought of camping solo in a travel trailer was nerve wracking, but IF I could get past towing, and setup of this monster, surely RV camping solo would be a piece of cake, right?
+Because my cousin Terry had done it already, I thought to myself. "if she can do it, I can do it."
+But still, the thought of camping solo in a travel trailer was nerve-wracking, but IF I could get past towing and setup of this monster, surely RV camping solo would be a piece of cake, right?

 Buying Your First Camper

-I signed the papers, and picked up Linna Pearl seven days later.
-Terry went with me and she made me drive it 45 miles home.
-She rode with me, and coached me.
+I signed the papers and picked up Linna Pearl seven days later.
+Terry went with me, and she made me drive it 45 miles home.
+She rode with me and coached me.
 I was so, so nervous, but I did it!

-When I look back at where I went on my first few trips, I'm amazed that I had the confidence to actually do this.
+When I look back at where I went on my first few trips, I'm amazed that I had the confidence actually to do this.
 The first trip was local, and the friend (Regina) that talked me into this endeavor went with me.
-It was fun, I was hooked!
+It was fun; I was hooked!
 So, I'm not always solo on my camping trips, especially when they are local and close to home.
-Friends can join me for the day, or even an overnight stay.
+Friends can join me for the day or even an overnight stay.

 Hitting The Road

-Over that first year, I learned a lot of tips and tricks for feeling safe while while camping alone.
+Over that first year, I learned a lot of tips and tricks for feeling safe while camping alone.
 I'm here to share those tips with you so that you will be confident and at ease when you pull into that campground alone.

 5 Safety Tips for RV Camping Solo

-- Take along a second pair of ears and eyes (a dog) My Lulu Mae will always alert me when she sees something in another direction, and when she hears something, she barks.
+- Take along a second pair of ears and eyes (a dog).
+My Lulu Mae will always alert me when she sees something in another direction, and when she hears something, she barks.

 - Be aware of your surroundings.
 When sitting outdoors at night, stay off of your device.
-First, it messes with your vision when you look off in the distance in the dark Second, if you have your air pods in your ears, you may not hear if someone approaches.
+First, it messes with your vision when you look off in the distance in the dark.
+Second, if you have your air pods in your ears, you may not hear if someone approaches.